 Using free will, we can use the moral screening provided by conscience to act in good ways.
 But, if I believe that this life is the only life, then why shall I use my limited time, income and abilities to help others?
 How can absolute justice be provided in the crime of genocide?
 Even in other crimes, with perfect monitoring, prosecution and law enforcement, the suffering caused is irreversible.

-Stephen Hawking once said: “We are the product of quantum fluctuations in the very early universe.”
-Neil deGrasse Tyson also remarked that it is likely that our entire existence is a program on someone else’s hard drive and that everything in our lives is just a creation of some other entity for their entertainment.
+Prof. Stephen Hawking once said: “We are the product of quantum fluctuations in the very early universe.2” Prof. Neil deGrasse Tyson also remarked that it is possible that our entire existence is a program on someone else’s hard drive and that everything in our lives is just a creation of some other entity for their entertainment3.
 The physical appearance of life can be studied as biological and chemical processes, but is life just all that?

 Science concerns with ‘how it happens’.
 That is not the complete description of reality until we also know ‘why it happens’.
 Albert Einstein in his essay ‘Science and Religion’ writes:

 “Knowledge of what is does not open the door directly to what should be.
 One can have the clearest and most complete knowledge of what is, and yet not be able to deduct from that what should be the goal of our human aspirations.
 Objective knowledge provides us with powerful instruments for the achievements of certain ends, but the ultimate goal itself and the longing to reach it must come from another source.
 6”

 The intellect with which we discover knowledge about the matter in physical sciences to answer the question of ‘What is’ and ‘How it is’ and the conscience with which we differentiate between right and wrong, are neither our own creation nor have they appeared by themselves.
 Electrical appliances function in full compliance with the mechanical and electromagnetic principles, but their existence is not the result of such natural laws alone.